-We continue our reflection based on the First Letter of Saint Paul to the Corinthianswhich we began yesterday.
+We continue our reflection based on the First Letter of Saint Paul to the Corinthians.
+I introduced it previously.

-One of the temptations of gifted people is competitive spirit.
-We see this in the spiritual life also, just as we see it in our normal social affairs.
+One of the temptations of gifted people is a competitive spirit.
+We see this in the spiritual life, just as we see it in our everyday social affairs.

 Experience in the pastoral ministry demonstrates this.
-Experience from teaching in schools whether at primary, secondary school (high school), college and graduate school levels point to this reality also.
-In those parishes or classes where there are great talents, one of the recurrent struggles is dealing with rivalry and unhealthy competition.
+Experience from teaching in schools, whether at primary, secondary school (high school), college, and graduate school levels, also points to this reality.
+In those parishes or classes with extraordinary talents, one of the recurrent struggles is dealing with rivalry and unhealthy competition.
 Sometimes pastors prefer not to work in parishes where you have many power players.
-Power playing is an example of people with high talents or gifts and who are driven by the desire to have things their way.
-This often arises from rivalry.
+Power playing is an example of people with high talents or gifts and may be driven by the desire to have things their way.
+It often arises from rivalry.

-As a highly gifted faith community, the Corinthian Church witnessed similar struggles, which many churches and many believers experience today.
-One of which was unhealthy rivalry leading to conflicts.
+As a highly gifted faith community, the Corinthian Church witnessed similar struggles, which many churches and believers experience today.
+One of which was an unhealthy rivalry leading to conflicts.
 They started to pitch one camp against another.
-Hence Saint Paul, as their spiritual father, chose to write to respond to the dissention and disunity resulting from unhealthy rivalry.
+As their spiritual father, Saint Paul chose to write to respond to the discord and disunity resulting from unhealthy rivalry.

-He offers them, as he offers us today, one of the key answers to rivalry, unhealthy ambition and division.
+He offers them one of the critical answers to rivalry, unhealthy ambition, and division.
 He proposes the Cross of Christ.
-“For the word of the cross is folly to those who are perishing, but to us who are being saved it is the power of God” (1 Cor 1:18).
+"For the word of the cross is folly to those who are perishing, but to us who are being saved, it is the power of God” (1 Cor 1:18).

 The Wisdom of the Cross changes the scale of measure.
-Glory isn’t in the triumphalism and self-ostentatious life of how gifted we are or what great “shows” we make of our blessings.
-It isn’t in having things our way without regard of our neighbor or even the way of the Lord.
-The Wisdom of the Cross lies in surrender to the logic of the cross, the selflessness that makes us die to ourselves so that Christ, the glory of the Lord could shine forth through us.
+Glory isn't in the triumphalism and self-ostentatious life of how gifted we are or what great "shows" we make of our blessings.
+It isn't in having things our way without regard to our neighbor or even the way of the Lord.
+The Wisdom of the Cross lies in surrender to the logic of the Cross.
+It is the selflessness that makes us die to ourselves so that Christ, the glory of the Lord, could shine forth through us.

 Mirroring the Cross changes the scale for us.
-Such makes humble ourselves, remembering the brokenness of our nature, while allowing God to shine in all we do.
+Such makes us humble ourselves, remembering our nature's brokenness while allowing God to shine in all we do.
 A life centered on the Cross of Christ is hardly boastful or arrogant.
 Such a life humbly builds the community and heals rivalry.
-It is wisdom to live not for ourselves alone, but for the Lord and for others.
+It is wisdom to live not for ourselves alone, but for the Lord and others.